daviddinis/LDSO/.gitlab/merge_request_templates/merge_request.md

 - [ ] I have written at least one test for this feature.
 - [ ] I don't believe that there are any conflicts with the `master` branch.

 **3. Which issue or User Story does this PR relate to? (optional)**

+(If you were working on a US please put it here, e.g "see issue/US/bug #...")

 **4. CHANGELOG/Release Notes (optional)**

+(This is to make it easier to write our CHANGELOG later)

 Thank you for submitting a MR, you're very cool xoxo